webosose/website/content/en/samples/posts/2023-12-21-facial-recognition-based-kiosks.md

             * (For window cmd) Navigate to the directory where the virtual environment is installed.

             * It will be in the directory where you created the virtualenv command.
-            * Run .\'Virtual Environment Name'\Scripts\activate to activate the virtual environment.
+            * Run .\'Virtual Environment Name’\Scripts\activate to activate the virtual environment.

 2. The server code was written in Django.
 Install Django and restframework.
     * If the installation does not work well in the next installation, I recommend turning off and off the terminal.